mikegioia/libremail/sync/README.md

     $> ./sync --update

 This will create all the SQL tables and run any other database operations.

+### 4. Install Composer Dependencies

+Download the vendor packages via composer:

+    $> composer install

+This will create a `vendor` directory with all of the project's PHP dependencies.

 ## Run the Sync